Greenwolf/eslint-security-scanner-configs/README.md

 # eslint-scanner-configs
 This project contains config files to turn ESLint into a mini Security Scanner for running static analysis on JavaScript to identify bugs and vulnerabilities.

+It can also be run on entire sites or specific libraries.
+It supports .js .htm and .html files by default, but can be edited to include more.

 ## Installation
 ```
 brew install npm